CodeRahman/SHROH/README.md

 3. **Build the project**

-  Press `Ctrl+Shift+B` or right click the project aand click Build
+  Press `Ctrl+Shift+B` or right click the project and click Build

 4. **Run the app**

 - Select windows machine.
-- Press `F5` or click the ▶️ Start button.
+- click the ▶️ Start button.

 ---